30 things to do this winter in Brisbane

 23. Lick a strawberry sundae at the Ekka

 Strawberry sundaes debuted at the Royal Queensland Show in 1950 and have been a firm favourite since.
-Annually Brisbane eats through 10 tonnes of strawberries, 1800 litres of cream and 18,000 litres of ice-cream at the Ekka.
-Tick off this city must-do, drink tins of XXXX with cowboys, get tickets for an amusement ride, buy up big in showbag alley and watch prized stock parade around the arena.
+Annually, Brisbane eats through 10 tonnes of strawberries, 1800 litres of cream and 18,000 litres of ice-cream at the Ekka.
+Tick off this city must-do, drink tins of XXXX with cowboys, get tickets for an amusement ride, buy up big in showbag alley and watch prized stock parade around the arena from 10-19 August.

 24. Start training for a race